-I started a new stitch journal, this time in a slightly different format – a single sentence for every day, and one panel per month.
+I started a new stitch journal for 2021, this time in a slightly different format – a single sentence for every day, and one panel per month.

 The sentences are deliberately short for ease of stitching – the previous stitch journal became a significant time commitment, so this time I can stitch a word or two in between other tasks, allowing me to have some material engagement while I push words around on the screen in front of me.
 As with the previous iteration, the subject of the sentences is my daily life.